 Many children suck their thumbs or fingers.
-In fact, thumb sucking in children under the age of 4 is normal, and most children will stop sucking between 2-4 years of age; however, if this habit persists, it can cause significant damage to the teeth and jaw, including open bites, horizontal overlap of the front teeth, and crossbites.
-Dr. Danielle Funny and Dr. Sonya Maynor provide habit appliances to help your child stop sucking his or her thumbs or fingers, and to prevent significant misalignment or poor oral development from occurring.
+In fact, thumb sucking in children under the age of 4 is normal, and most children will stop this behavior between 2-4 years of age.
+However, if this habit persists, it can cause significant damage to the teeth and jaw, including open bites, horizontal overlap of the front teeth and crossbites.
+Dr. M. Danielle Funny and Dr. Sonya Maynor provide habit appliances to help your child stop sucking his or her thumbs or fingers and to prevent significant misalignment or poor oral development from occurring.

 For more information about habit appliances in Charlotte, North Carolina, and to make your child’s appointment with our caring pediatric dentists, please contact our office at 704-688-1664.